royalapplications/docs/src/r2022/royalserver/general/logging.md

 ## File Log
 If enabled, Royal Server logs to a file.
 Additionally, the content of this file is shown by the Configuration Tool.

-**Log Level**
-The following Log Levels are supported:

-- No Logging (logging is disabled)
-- Debug (this setting is intended for trouble shooting only since it generates a significant amount of data)
-- Information (a lot of information is logged, including the meta data of all requests and responses Royal Server is executing.
-If you need to see the full data of the request or response, check Request/Response Logging)
-- Warning
-- Error
-- Fatal

 A default setting of Warning or Error is recommended.

 **Log Directory**